PARIJAH DIARIES 3

 Derbyshire Police released footage taken by a force drone flying over Curbar Edge, a beauty spot in the heart of the Peak District.
-There were the hikers in full walking gear — boots, coats and even sun hats — and accompanied by what appeared to be, from the high-up vantage point of the drone, a golden Labrador….”
+There were the hikers in full walking gear — boots, coats and even sun hats — and accompanied by what appeared to be, from the high-up vantage point of the drone, a Golden Labrador….”

 The shaming of fell-walkers might seem trivial, but whether it’s a conscious strategy or just the natural instinct of authoritarians, the infliction of irrationality is a weapon.
-The more absurd the command, the greater the test of conformity.
-The greater the pledge of loyalty to the empire of the absurd.
+The more absurd the command, the greater the test of conformity, the greater the pledge of loyalty to the empire of the absurd.

-For years we’ve been throwing away our drinks in airports, in case they are liquid bombs.
+For years we’ve been throwing away our drinks in airports, in case they were liquid bombs.
 You can unscrew the cap and drink it to show the guard that it’s water, but you’ve still got to hand it over.
 This despite the fact that a liquid explosive is a binary weapon that requires laboratory conditions to activate — precise refrigeration and a centrifuge.
 Not something you can whip up in the toilet of an aeroplane.

 Even mothers carrying bottles of their own expressed breast-milk have been made to give them up.